 How can I participate?

-If you wish to write for Youth Ki Awaaz, or submit a photo or video; or create a debate just log in to Youth Ki Awaaz here and head to the submission zone to submit.
-Once logged in, you can also ‘create a debate’ on Youth Ki Awaaz.
+If you wish to write for Youth Ki Awaaz, or submit a photo or video; you can send us a pitch by logging in here and heading to your dashboard.

 How does Youth Ki Awaaz sustain itself?